 Software development projects require correct implementation and ultimately good management.
 Agile budgets are difficult to explain.
 As with most tasks, if you get the ‘working-out’ wrong, this could impede progress, but fail to calculate the costings correctly… and you will attract unwanted profit loss.

 Naturally, an essential part of the management process is conducting research, calculating the cost and also justifying that technology cost to stakeholders.
 Are you confident your method is the best one?

 It is unlikely that will be approving the budget, however, you will potentially be in the driving seat for informing the budget, which if done with precision should increase the likelihood of approval and maximize the results.

-Stakeholders, will want to know some critical criteria for putting approval into a project, which in it’s purest form will typically involve: What is it going to cost?
+Stakeholders will want to know some critical criteria for putting approval into a project, which in it’s purest form will typically involve: What is it going to cost?
 When will we need to raise the money?
 How much effort will be required measured in time and money?

 Estimating software typically involves stripping back the decomposition of the system which forms the basis for a requirements document, which usually has a different understanding to your customer, which means it becomes a ‘best guess’ scenario of what the system will need.
 Then a programmer will consider how long each component of that system will take to build, and then finally we add some contingency.
+Agile budgets are often padded.
 This can be hidden under different names such as ‘project-based complexities’ or ‘risk assessment,’ but can typically range +/- 150%.

 So where does that leave your project?